 The first paragraph of the gap-fill is completed as an example.

-Before starting, here is a list of forms and meanings of verbs related to employment.
+Before starting, here are the forms and meanings of verbs related to employment.
 Except for ‘quit’, these are actions an employer (the company or person who has jobs available) takes that affect a person who wants or has a job (the job seeker or employee.)

 Aside from the verbs above, any irregular verbs used in the gaps are on the List of Irregular Verbs (the Top 50) and the Irregular Past Participles List if you want to check before answering.
 (Two that are not on that list are done for you.)
 It’s better to try them without checking.
 That will help fix them in your memory.
 Some (but not all) regular verbs are also included in the gaps.
 Remember that regular past tense verbs end in ‘-ed,’ and their past participles are the same as their simple past forms.